gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/tetrix.rst

   :term:`clamping hubs <Clamping Hub>` from goBILDA to use on TETRIX :term:`shafts <Shaft>`, however, this also necessitates the use of a pattern adapter from the goBILDA pattern to TETRIX.
-* Due to using a metric based pattern but using imperial based holes and :term:`chain` standards, :term:`chain` will not have perfect tension when running from one hole in :term:`channel` to another.
+* Due to using a metric based pattern but using imperial based holes and :term:`chain <Chain>` standards, :term:`chain <Chain>` will not have perfect tension when running from one hole in :term:`channel
-  An external :term:`tensioner <Idler>` will be required to implement chain systems.
+  <Channel>` to another.
+An external :term:`tensioner <Idler>` will be
+  required to implement chain systems.
 * TETRIX is also the most expensive kit on average while providing the most limited build options.
   Finally, the tight spacing and mix of units limits teams if they would want to integrate custom parts with TETRIX.
-* Set screws on TETRIX hubs can mar motor :term:`shafts <Shaft>`, and the :term:`bore` of the hub itself can enlarge, leading to a wobbly or misaligned hub.
+* Set screws on TETRIX hubs can mar motor :term:`shafts <Shaft>`, and the :term:`bore <Bore>` of the hub itself can enlarge, leading to a wobbly or misaligned hub.

 Tips for use
 =============
 In any build system, it is important to properly support the structure of your robot.
-This includes supporting axles at two or more points of contact, or having multiple points of support for a piece of :term:`channel`.
+This includes supporting axles at two or more points of contact, or having multiple points of support for a piece of :term:`channel <Channel>`.
 Due to TETRIX’s relatively fragile nature, this advice goes double with TETRIX.
-Instead of just supporting a :term:`shaft` at two points, it is recommended to support the :term:`shaft` at 4 or more (if you are using a 4.7mm standard).
+Instead of just supporting a :term:`shaft <Shaft>` at two points, it is recommended to support the :term:`shaft <Shaft>` at 4 or more (if you are using a 4.7mm standard).
 When mounting motors, it is recommended that :term:`two clamping motor mounts <Clamp Mounting>` are used to mount one motor.
-Using :term:`standoffs <Standoff>` inside :term:`channel` to prevent the :term:`channel` from bending inward or outward is also highly recommended.
+Using :term:`standoffs <Standoff>` inside :term:`channel <Channel>` to prevent the :term:`channel <Channel>` from bending inward or outward is also highly recommended.

 .. figure:: images/tetrix/6022-vv.jpg
     :alt: 6022 To Be Determined's Velocity Vortex Robot